 Attach something to or alter the outside of your flat

-If you own a flat, you may want to add or change something on its external surface (its outside wall).
+If you own a flat, you may want to add or change something on its outside wall.

 This guidance only applies if your flat is a dwelling.
-This means it's a flat you live in and is not used as a business premise to any significant degree.
+This means it's a flat you live in and is not mainly used for business purposes.

 Permitted development

-Permitted development in this case only applies to additions or alterations that do not reach out more than a metre from your flat.
+Permitted development only applies to changes that do not reach out more than a metre from your flat.
+The changes must not make the flat larger.

 These include: